zephyrproject-rtos/zephyr/samples/boards/nrf52/power_mgr/README.rst

    A. CONSTANT LATENCY LOW POWER MODE : This Low Power State triggers CONSTLAT
       task on nrf52 SOC.
 In this Mode there is Low Exit latency and 16MHz Clock is kept ON.
-   B. LOW POWER STATE : In this Power State CONSTLAT task is triggered on nrf52
+   B. LOW POWER STATE : In this Power State LOWPWR task is triggered on nrf52
       SOC.
 This is a deeper power state than CONSTANT LATENCY Mode.
 In this mode the 16MHz Clock is turned off and only 32KHz clock is used.